Cervical Cytology - BSc CPPD

 Non EEA students can only apply as part of a programme, not as a stand-alone module.

-You must be registered in the United Kingdom as a nurse.
+- You must be registered in the United Kingdom as a nurse with a current NMC pin without restrictions.

 For those students whose first language is not English, the following qualification is also required: